soclemys/spr-analysis/README.md

 ## Usage

+1. Place your SPR data files in the root directory.

-5. Once the installation is complete, you can run the project:
+3. Once the installation is complete, you can run the project:

    ```
    python main.py
    ```

-That's it!
-You should now have the project set up and ready to use.
+The analysis results, including calculated parameters and plots, will be saved in the `output_data` directory.

 ## License